Danish act on implementation in Danish law of the EU Corporate Sustainability Reporting Directive (CSRD)

 Under the Act, all large companies and all listed companies (except listed micro companies) and certain financial companies must report information on a range of sustainability (ESG) matters in their annual reports.

 Covered companies must disclose significantly more comprehensive and standardised information on a range of sustainability matters compared to the previous requirements for companies.
-Reporting must be done according to European
+Sustainability reporting must be done according to European

 standards.
 They are called the European Sustainability Reporting Standards (ESRS).